zhang8473/CSCEfficiency/README.md

 ## Study the Variables in the Ntuple
 This part is only for **experts** who want to find out a problem or know more.
 Here only list a breif discription for each script because **experts** are able to read the python script themselves.
 With the following python scipts, one can study the variables and their correlations in the Ntuple, e.g., the distance between the track and the LCT/segment.
 * [MatchStudy.py](https://github.com/zhang8473/CSCEfficiency/blob/master/NtupleAnzScripts/ExpertsOnly/MatchStudy.py) can be used to study the variables in category of stations.
 While using this, the `Group` should be set to "Stations" in [Config.py](https://github.com/zhang8473/CSCEfficiency/blob/master/NtupleAnzScripts/Config.py).
 * [MatchStudy_Chamber.py](https://github.com/zhang8473/CSCEfficiency/blob/master/NtupleAnzScripts/ExpertsOnly/MatchStudy_Chamber.py) can be used to study the variables in category of chambers.
-While using this, the `Group` should be set to "Chambers" in [Config.py](https://github.com/zhang8473/CSCEfficiency/blob/master/NtupleAnzScripts/Config.py).
+While using this, the `Group` should be set to "Chambers" in [Config.py](NtupleAnzScripts/Config.py).
-* [RateStudy.py](https://github.com/zhang8473/CSCEfficiency/blob/master/NtupleAnzScripts/ExpertsOnly/RateStudy.py) can be used to study the simulation truth counting efficiency versus any variables in the Ntuple.
+* [RateStudy.py](NtupleAnzScripts/ExpertsOnly/RateStudy.py) can be used to study the simulation truth counting efficiency versus any variables in the Ntuple.
 The purpose is to find out the correlations between the efficiency and variables in the Ntuple.
-* [Systematic1D.py](https://github.com/zhang8473/CSCEfficiency/blob/master/NtupleAnzScripts/ExpertsOnly/ Systematic1D.py) is to calculate the systematic uncertainties from different sources and get the final results with both systematic and statistic uncertainties.
+* [Systematic1D.py](NtupleAnzScripts/ExpertsOnly/ Systematic1D.py) is to calculate the systematic uncertainties from different sources and get the final results with both systematic and statistic uncertainties.
 The input files are the plots made by [Step2_PlotAll.py](NtupleAnzScripts/Step2_PlotAll.py).
+See [the advanced usage](#organize-the-result-plots) of [Step2_PlotAll.py](NtupleAnzScripts/Step2_PlotAll.py):